 Data Displays

-Districts share information with OSPI that goes beyond what is hosted on Washington State Report Card.
-Our data team looks at these additional data points and creates displays for stakeholders that would like to dive deeper into Washington K12 data.
-Each selection below houses a Tableau data display, a link to the data used for download, and context to help users understand the data better.
+Districts share information with OSPI that goes beyond what is shown on Washington State Report Card.
+Our data teams look at these additional data points and create displays for stakeholders to dive deeper into Washington K12 data.
+Each selection below houses a data display, a link to the data used for download, and context to help users understand the data better.

 Dashboards